sdatrey/sdatrey/README.md

 ## Personal Stuffs
 - 🔭 I’m currently working on Reactjs.
-- 🌱 I’m currently learning Reactjs with backend.
+- 🌱 I’m currently learning Reactjs and Angular.
 - 👯 I’m looking to collaborate on React projects.
 - 💬 Ask me about anything.
 I am Happy to help.